iadityanath8/fasio/README.md

 ### Explanation

 In this example, we create a TCP server that listens on `localhost` at port `8080`.
 When a client connects, a new coroutine is spawned to handle the client’s requests.
-The server echoes back any data received, demonstrating Gaio's capabilities for handling asynchronous socket operations.
+The server echoes back any data received, demonstrating fasio's capabilities for handling asynchronous socket operations.

 ---

 ## Contributing

-Contributions to Gaio are welcome!
+Contributions to fasio are welcome!
 If you’d like to help improve the library, please fork the repository and submit a pull request.
 Feel free to report issues or request features through the issue tracker.

 ### How to Contribute